MohammadMQ/knownuser-php-dev-image/README.md

 - docker-tests-php.dockerfile.
 - /Tests/TestSuite.php

-These first 3 files are to be placed in the root folder of KnownUser-v3-php repository and the last file is to be placed inside the Tests folder.
+The first 3 files are to be placed in the root folder of KnownUser-v3-php repository and the last file is to be placed inside the Tests folder.
 Open the docker-compose.yml file and potin towards the relevant docker-tests-php?.dockerfile (5 or 7)
 run hereafter the following docker commands:
 - docker-compose build